How lockdown impacts your gut

 Soluble fibre on the other hand, is the type of fibre that swells when you add water, creating a soft gel like consistency that keeps stools soft.
 Think porridge oats, beans, nuts, seeds, fruits and vegetables.

-Soaking these foods, for example stewing fruit or immersing oats, beans and nuts overnight in water, makes them even more digestible.
+Soaking these foods, for example stewing prunes or immersing oats, beans and nuts overnight in water, makes them even more digestible.

 6. Fermented foods